Install the Splunk App for Infrastructure in a distributed deployment

 What the distributed deployment looks like

-This diagram describes a distributed environment that is ingesting data from a Windows system, a Mac system, a Linux system, and a heavy forwarder for AWS data collection.
+This diagram describes a distributed environment that is ingesting data from a Windows system, a Mac system, a Linux system, a heavy forwarder for AWS data collection, and a DCN and DCS for VMware data collection.
 Each system sends S2S traffic from a universal forwarder directly to an indexer cluster and HTTP traffic from collectd to a third-party load balancer.
 The load balancer forwards traffic to HECs in the indexer cluster.

 Where to install the App and other dependencies

 The following table describes the required locations for installing the Splunk App for Infrastructure and other dependencies in your distributed deployment environment.

 If you want to collect VMware data, there are some additional components you have to install.
 For information about where to install VMware data collection components, see Where to install VMware data collection components.
 For information about installing the VMware data collection components, see Install VMware data collection add-ons and dependencies.

 |Splunk App for Infrastructure||Required||Required*||*Only when you deploy a heavy forwarder for AWS data collection.|

 You must install the add-on on each indexer to provide props and transforms for data types.